vituslehner/permaculture-object-detection/README.md

 It is different from the orginial in that it is more fault-tolerant.
 It trys to reconnect to the server in case the connection gets lost or the camera captures a faulty image.

+Run that script after you started the server.

+## Script for publishing the inferred images

 So far the inferred images get saved on the server, and by using SCP we can download and have a look at them.
 For our demonstration we want to show the results as a live stream on our laptop.
 Therefor we developed a tiny Node application using JavaScript